Blur-Blair/cpp-smart-A.T.M/README.md

   ## What I Want Feedback On:
   1.Logic Efficiency: Did I handle the remainder updates correctly, or is there a more cleaner way to write the funnel?

-  2. Error handling: Is my validation if statement robust enough to prevent the "Bank heist" lol?
+  2. Error handling: Is my validation if statement robust enough to prevent the "Bank heist"? lol

   3. Code Structure: is the seperation between main() and the calculatesNotes function clear and logical?